The Bankrate promise

 Cryptocurrency appeals to many people because of its ability to be managed without a central bank and therefore concerns around secrecy and subterfuge.
 It appeals because of its ability to hold value and not be inflated away by central banks that want to print money.
 It’s also very difficult to counterfeit due to the blockchain ledger system that manages the currency.

 Cryptocurrencies have gained popularity in the investment world due to the significant appreciation seen by some coins since they were first introduced.
-More recently, cryptocurrencies have seen significant declines as the Federal Reserve raises interest rates, which has impacted the most speculative investments particularly hard.
-Bitcoin and Ethereum, two of the most popular coins, have each fallen by more than 70 percent from their all-time highs as of June 2022.
+More recently, cryptocurrencies have seen significant declines as the Federal Reserve raises interest rates, impacting speculative investments particularly hard.
+Bitcoin and Ethereum, two of the most popular coins, fell by more than 70 percent from their all-time highs in 2022, but have recovered somewhat during 2023.